...

 Tips:

-☛ You can go down to the beach from Chishi Observation Deck.
-It is also a spot suitable for diving and snorkeling.
+☛ You can go down to the beach from the Chishi Observation Deck.
+It is also a great spot for diving and snorkelling.
 While there aren’t many fish around, many coral reefs live in the water around 100 meters from the cliff!

 ☛ You will get better lighting around noon.